Zaneham/SLATEC/README.md

 - [x] Convert to free-form Fortran 2018
 - [x] Create proper modules with explicit interfaces
 - [x] **Eliminate GOTOs with structured control flow** (8,269 of 8,296 removed — 99.7%.
-The remaining 27 are in MINPACK and looked at us funny, so we left them for now.)
+The remaining 27 are in MINPACK and looked at me funny, so I left them for now.)
 - [x] Replace arithmetic IF statements (remember those?
 No?
 Good.)
 - [x] Replace DATA statements with parameter constants
 - [x] Add `intent` attributes to all procedure arguments